docker-library/docs/ubuntu/content.md

 Starting from [Ubuntu 24.10 "Oracular Oriole"](https://discourse.ubuntu.com/t/oracular-oriole-release-notes/44878#unminimize), the `unminimize` command will no longer be shipped by default on minimal images.
 It has now been moved to a dedicated package which can be installed via `apt-get install -y unminimize`.

-## Pebble

-Starting from Ubuntu 26.04 LTS "Resolute Raccoon", these images are built as [rocks](https://github.com/canonical/rockcraft) and therefore bundle [Pebble](https://github.com/canonical/pebble), a lightweight, API-driven service manager, at `/usr/bin/pebble`.
-Note that Pebble is not set as the image's default entrypoint: the entrypoint is left empty and the default command is `/bin/bash`, preserving the existing entrypoint behavior.

 # How is the rootfs built?

 ## Ubuntu 25.10 "Questing Quokka" and earlier